Taz people: History

-The Taz dialect is a variety of based on Northeastern Mandarin, with significant borrowings from the Udege and Nanai languages.
+The Taz dialect is a variety of Northeastern Mandarin, with significant borrowings from the Udege and Nanai languages.
 After Outer Manchuria became part of the Russian Empire in 1860, Russian settlers began arriving in the Far East, and the Taz identity came under the influence of Russian culture and language.
 During the Soviet era, Taz servicemen proficient in the dialect could intercept Chinese military communications conducted in Mandarin without specialized training.
 However, assimilation accelerated under Soviet rule with the introduction of mandatory education in Russian.
 In the 1880s, there were 1,015 speakers of the Taz dialect.

 In 2000, the Taz were officially recognized and included in the unified list of minor indigenous peoples of Russia (Government Resolution No. 255 of March 24, 2000).
 According to the 2002 All-Russian Census, the Taz population totalled 276 people, 256 of whom resided in Primorsky Krai, specifically in the upper Ussuri River basin and the Olginsky district.
 Only five individuals (1.95%) reported proficiency in their native language, while all 276 spoke Russian (100%).
 The Taz population comprised 131 men (53 urban, 78 rural) and 145 women (57 urban, 88 rural).
 Overall, 110 individuals lived in urban areas (53 men, 57 women) and 166 in rural areas (78 men, 88 women).
 The largest concentration of Taz (71 people) in 2002 was in the village of Mikhailovka, Olginsky district of Primorsky Krai.
 In Bashkortostan, four people identified themselves as Taz.
 In Khabarovsk Krai, three people identified themselves as Taz – one male and two females, all of them living in urban areas.

 In the 2010 Census, the Taz population slightly declined to 274 people, 253 of whom lived in Primorsky Krai.
 All 274 Taz knew Russian and 262 declared Russian as their native language.
 Among the Taz, 10 knew Chinese, 10 knew English, 2 knew Uzbek, and 1 knew Khakas but none reported knowledge of the Taz language.
 Therefore, the Taz dialect is likely extinct today.
 In 2021, the Taz population was 235.